-The digestive tract includes the oral cavity, oesophagus, stomach, duodenum, small intestine, large intestine and ends with the anus.
-Chewed food is ground up and thoroughly mixed with gastric juice in the stomach.
-Gastric juice, which is often referred to as stomach acid, consists of water, enzymes and hydrochloric acid among other things.
-Gastric juice primarily breaks down protein which we consume as meat, cheese and legumes.
+The digestive tract includes the oral cavity, oesophagus, stomach, duodenum, small intestine, large intestine and ends with the rectum at the anus.
+Digestions starts in the mouth with mechanical grinding and insalivation.
+In the stomach, chewed chyme is ground up further, mixed and permeated with gastric juice.
+Gastric juice, which is often referred to as gastric acid, consists of water, enzymes and hydrochloric acid.
+Gastric juice especially breaks down protein which we mainly consume as meat, cheese and legumes.
 Furthermore, the acidic gastric juices act as a disinfectant.

 What happens in the stomach?